hybridables/try-catch-core/README.md

 ```

 ## Related
+- [catchup](https://www.npmjs.com/package/catchup): Graceful error handling.
+Because core `domain` module is deprecated.
+This share almost… [more](https://github.com/tunnckocore/catchup#readme) | [homepage](https://github.com/tunnckocore/catchup#readme "Graceful error handling.
+Because core `domain` module is deprecated.
+This share almost the same API.")
 - [function-arguments](https://www.npmjs.com/package/function-arguments): Get arguments of a function, useful for and used in dependency injectors… [more](https://github.com/tunnckocore/function-arguments#readme) | [homepage](https://github.com/tunnckocore/function-arguments#readme "Get arguments of a function, useful for and used in dependency injectors.
 Works for regular functions, generator functions and arrow functions.")
 - [gana-compile](https://www.npmjs.com/package/gana-compile): Pretty small synchronous template engine built on ES2015 Template Strings, working on… [more](https://github.com/tunnckocore/gana-compile#readme) | [homepage](https://github.com/tunnckocore/gana-compile#readme "Pretty small synchronous template engine built on ES2015 Template Strings, working on `node@0.10` too.
 No RegExps, support for helpers and what you want.
 Use [gana][] if you wanna both async and sync support.")
+- [gana](https://www.npmjs.com/package/gana): Pretty small synchronous template engine built on es6 template strings, working on… [more](https://github.com/tunnckocore/gana#readme) | [homepage](https://github.com/tunnckocore/gana#readme "Pretty small synchronous template engine built on es6 template strings, working on `node@0.10` too.
+Just 20 lines of code without RegExps and with support for helpers and what you want.")
 - [is-async-function](https://www.npmjs.com/package/is-async-function): Is function really asynchronous function?
 Trying to guess that based on check… [more](https://github.com/tunnckocore/is-async-function#readme) | [homepage](https://github.com/tunnckocore/is-async-function#readme "Is function really asynchronous function?
 Trying to guess that based on check if [common-callback-names][] exists as function arguments names or you can pass your custom.")
 - [relike](https://www.npmjs.com/package/relike): Simple promisify async or sync function with sane defaults.
 Lower level than… [more](https://github.com/hybridables/relike#readme) | [homepage](https://github.com/hybridables/relike#readme "Simple promisify async or sync function with sane defaults.
 Lower level than `promisify` thing.
 Can be used to create `promisify` method.")
+- [try-catch-callback](https://www.npmjs.com/package/try-catch-callback): try/catch block with a callback, used in [try-catch-core][].
+Use it when you… [more](https://github.com/tunnckocore/try-catch-callback#readme) | [homepage](https://github.com/tunnckocore/try-catch-callback#readme "try/catch block with a callback, used in [try-catch-core][].
+Use it when you don't care about asyncness so much and don't want guarantees.
+If you care use [try-catch-core][].")
 - [try-require-please](https://www.npmjs.com/package/try-require-please): Try to require the given module, failing loudly with default message if… [more](https://github.com/tunnckocore/try-require-please#readme) | [homepage](https://github.com/tunnckocore/try-require-please#readme "Try to require the given module, failing loudly with default message if module does not exists.")

 ## Contributing